CLICK TO SHOP OUR BLACK FRIDAY SALE!

 High Frequency Wands:

-When/How to use > Overexposure can cause issues, so you will not want to overuse; home treatment can be done weekly.
+When/How to use > Overexposure can cause issues, so you will not want to overuse — home treatment can be done weekly.

 Microcurrent Device:

 When/How to use > While it may sound uncomfortable, the process should be pain-free.
 Because you're dealing with electrical currents, people who are pregnant, have epilepsy, seizures, or any electronic-implanted devices like pacemakers or cochlear implants or metal braces should steer clear of the treatment!
-Otherwise at home, the device can be used every other day.
+Otherwise, at home, the device can be used every other day.

 What About Skincare/Aging Supplements?

 What Else Plays A Role in Skincare?
-This seems like a repetition of the first part?

 Want skin to be DEWY?
-Remember DEWSS (Diet, Exercise, Water, Stress, Sun) These all play a role in skin health (and overall health), as well as skin hydration and elasticity.
+Remember DEWSS (Diet, Exercise, Water, Stress, Sun) — these all play a role in skin health (and overall health), as well as skin hydration and elasticity.

-DIET = Sugars, caffeine, refined carbs, processed foods, high sodium intake, and alcohol, all contribute to skin 'negatives' (think redness, water loss, puffiness etc.) in different ways.
+DIET = Sugars, caffeine, refined carbs, processed foods, high sodium intake, and alcohol all contribute to skin "negatives" (think redness, water loss, puffiness, etc.) in different ways.
 Conversely, fruits and veggies contain tons of necessary vitamins and minerals that our skin (and whole body!) needs!

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.